Skyscanner/backpack-foundations/UNRELEASED.md

 **Breaking:**

+- bpk-foundations-common:
+  - Font Sizes, weights and Line Heights have been updated to use the correct values

 - bpk-foundations-ios:
-  - Some font weights have been updated to use the correct values
+  - Font Sizes, weights and Line Heights have been updated to use the correct values

 - bpk-foundations-android:
-  - Some font weights have been updated to use the correct values
+  - Font Sizes, weights and Line Heights have been updated to use the correct values

 **Changed:**